bbauska/TUMx-DWAPNx/README.md

 when you build applications using Node.

-As with every App Store you have to be very careful: there are some good apps and there\'s some bad apps.
+As with every App Store you have to be very careful: there are some good apps and there&apos;s some bad apps.

 You can easily find what is a good application, and what is a bad application by looking at the documentation of this app.